 - When an experienced employee leaves the company or suddenly goes out on leave due to a personal illness or emergency, the tribal knowledge gap can bring operations to a grinding halt.

-How Does a Tribal Knowledge Problem Arise?
+How Does Hidden Knowledge Happen?

 There are two fundamental causes of tribal knowledge issues within a business.
-The first one is individual employee behavior and the second one is a management failure.
+The first one is individual employee behavior, and the second one is a management failure.

 Employees may be hoarding tribal knowledge for several reasons:

-- Ego Boost – Tribal knowledge hoarders enjoy feeling important when they are repeatedly asked to save the day.
+- Ego Boost – Tribal knowledge hoarders enjoy feeling important when repeatedly asked to save the day.
 It is easy to spot them, as they are widely known throughout the organization as the go-to person for a particular need.

 - Furtiveness about Cutting Corners – Some knowledge hoarders know that there is an official way of doing things, but they have cut a few corners to make their tasks easier.
 They keep their secret processes under cover until someone discovers a quality impact.